CDCgov/data-exchange-api-examples/tus-servers/file-server-https/readme.md

 open in browser https://localhost:8080

-Note: change port in main.go as needed
+Note: change port in main.go as needed per APIM